orrstudio/OrrClock/README.md

 - Kivy 2.2.1
 - Minimum 512MB RAM
 - Any operating system supporting Python and Kivy (Windows, Linux, macOS)

+## Branch Protection Test
+This change is made through a feature branch and will be merged via pull request.

+## Testing Branch Protection
+This is a test commit to verify branch protection rules.

+## Test Protection
+This is a test commit to verify branch protection rules.

 ## License